Evidence-Based

 Detoxing is the first stage of any addiction treatment process.
 It is required before treatment can become more intense and specific.
 The time that detox might take will depend on the dose, the substance, and the level of the addiction.
 In some cases, the worst parts take only a few days, but for others, it can be even two to eight weeks.
 No matter how much time it takes, it needs to be done in order for the substances to be flushed out of the body.

-Quitting “cold turkey” (abrupt detox with no medical help) can put a person at risk for many complications – some of which can even be deadly.
-There’s a risk their body might go into shock from cutting the supply of substances.
-On the other hand, they are at risk of overdosing or also going into shock if they relapse quickly.
+Quitting “cold turkey” (abrupt detox with no medical help) can put a person at risk for many medical complications, some of which can even be deadly.
+There’s a risk that their body might go into shock from cutting the supply of substances.
+If they relapse back into substance use to alleviate the symptoms of withdrawal, they are at risk of overdosing or going into shock.

 The symptoms experienced during detox vary from person to person.
 It depends on each scenario and the gravity of the addiction.
-However, the most common ones tend to be:
+The most common ones tend to be:

 Most people might not experience all of these symptoms, but they can be expected throughout the detox process.
 Other symptoms can be specific to certain substances.
-For instance, with opioids, people report muscle pains and spasms.
+For instance, people report muscle pains and spasms when detoxing from opioid use.
 Mental confusion and disorientation are also common during withdrawal.
 When it comes to detox, each person will have their process.
 Still, they might start noticing symptoms as early as 6 hours after the last dose.

 Detox is not just about getting rid of toxins.
 While it is the final goal of the process, doing so is needed for a number of reasons.
 After using a specific substance for a long time, the short and long term effects can cause severe initial symptoms.

-But the effects of addiction go beyond that, and they also take time.
+But the effects of addiction go beyond that, and time is necessary for full healing.
 Hormonal and neural imbalances come from continuous drug or alcohol use.
 The body gets used to that external supply of dopamine, serotonin, and any other neurotransmitter and hormone production caused by these substances.
 By cutting consumption, the body goes into disarray at first, and find that balance again is not something instantaneous.

 Once the body has dealt with the acute symptoms from the abstinence, other symptoms can be addressed more easily.
 Detox is needed because the body and the brain are rewired by addiction, and become dependent on these substances to function.
 So it is only possible to treat the effects by having a clean system, free of influence from external substances, finding itself by itself again.